shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/petgram.md

  const [codeHash, setCodeHash] = useState('')
 ```

 Notice `{ petId }` we are just extracting the petId value from the useParams object.
 As for the rest of the variables, all of them are initialized as an empty string.
-For instance `[image, setPetImage] = useState('')` the variable image is equal to an empty string and the setPetImage function will be used to set new values to it.
-Similarly the other variables.

-Now to fetch the pet's data we are going to use useEffect and it will contain two functions: getImage and getMetadata.
-Add the following code snippet to your project:
+Now to fetch the pet's data we are going to use useEffect and it will contain two functions: `getImage` and `getMetadata`.
+Add the following code snippet to `PetDetails.js`:

 ```javascript
 function PetDetails({ account, contractData }) {